dmallick/bigdata/sqoop_notes.md

 You’ll find that many of the import parameters can’t be used in conjunction with the import-all-tables tool. you can’t use the parameter --target-dir

+Sharing the Metastore Between Sqoop Clients:
+Sqoop’s metastore can easily be started as a service:	sqoop metastore

+The free-form query import can’t be used in conjunction with the --warehouse-dir parameter.

+It’s important not to use Hive’s warehouse directory (usually /user/hive/warehouse) for the temporary location, as it may cause issues with loading data in the second step.

+You want to import data into Hive on a regular basis (for example, daily), and for that purpose your Hive table is partitioned.
+You would like Sqoop to automatically import data into the partition rather than only to the table.
+In order to take advantage of this functionality, you need to specify two additional parameters: --hive-partition-key, --hive-partition-value

+Sqoop mandates that the partition column be of type STRING

+Both the HBase table and the column family must exist prior to running the Sqoop import command.
+If you want Sqoop to create the table automatically, you’ll need to specify the parameter --create-hbasetable.